kspeer825/k8s-reverse-proxy/README.md

 ### Response Caching

-Responses for frequently made requests can be cached at your ingress point in order to reduce response times, and lighten the load on upstream services.
+Responses for frequently made requests can be cached at your ingress point in order to reduce response times and lighten the load on upstream services.
 The open source [Proxy Cache](https://docs.konghq.com/hub/kong-inc/proxy-cache/) plugin can be configured based on request method, content type, and status code.
 It can be applied to a specific endpoint or requester.

 #### Configure:
 ```